Marco-Romagna/Portfolio/games/2025-08-19/random-evolution/assets/sprites/official-artwork/Readme.md

 ## Notes

-- Files are named by National Dex number (e.g. `1.png` for Bulbasaur).
 - Artwork is owned by **Nintendo / Game Freak / Creatures Inc.** This repository only mirrors files for fan, non-commercial use.
-- Images were copied locally to avoid hotlinking external sites.
 - If you want the full dataset, clone the [PokeAPI/sprites](https://github.com/PokeAPI/sprites) repo and look in the `official-artwork` folder.

 ## Licensing